Latest Updates

 Web access;

-RDP connector is only available as the add-on.
+RDP connector is only available as an add-on.

 Wake-on-LAN even in the basic plan.